gammarinaldi/wina_idx/README.md

 ## Backtesting
 Simulations are based on past performance and do not guarantee future performance.
-*Max. % drawdown: Maximum portfolio loss percentage *Recovery factor: Trading performance indicator that measures the level of an investment/trading ability to recover from the maximum loss (max drawdown) that has been made previously.
+- Max. % drawdown: Maximum portfolio loss percentage
+- Recovery factor: Trading performance indicator that measures the level of an investment/trading ability to recover from the maximum loss (max drawdown) that has been made previously.
 The higher the recovery factor, the better because the faster the trade recovers from losses.
+- Risk-reward ratio: Measures the potential profit an investment can produce for every dollar of losses the trade poses for an investor
-*Profit factor: Indicators to evaluate the performance of an investment or trading strategy.
+- Profit factor: Indicators to evaluate the performance of an investment or trading strategy.
 "A profit factor above 1.6 is considered exceptional and gives a high degree of confidence for long term success."
 (https://quantsavvy.com/quant-trading-results/)
-*Risk-reward ratio: Measures the potential profit an investment can produce for every dollar of losses the trade poses for an investor

 ## Features